mchara01/centaur/README.md

 used in this study.
 To enrich the vulnerability categorisation, we have used also the [Smart Contract Weakness Classification (SWC Registry)](https://swcregistry.io/) to map found vulnerabilities to an SWC id, which can help users learn more (e.g. description, remediation, code examples) about a specific vulnerability.

+## Experiment Setup <a name="setup"></a>
+This artifact has been tested on a 64-bits 20.04 Ubuntu machine and an Apple M1 Mac mini 12.3.1, both with 8 cores and 16GB of RAM.
+However, our Docker image can be used on any machine that has Docker installed.

 ## License <a name="license"></a>
 This project is licensed under the terms of the MIT license, which can be found at the `LICENSE` file.